kpmg-agile/ca-pqvp/README.md

 Please refer to the following links:

 1. [CalProc from start to finish](https://github.com/kpmg-agile/ca-pqvp/blob/master/CalProc%20from%20Start%20to%20Finish.pdf) - an in-depth look into what we did & how we did it
-2. [US Digital Services PLaybook Compliance guide](https://github.com/kpmg-agile/ca-pqvp/wiki/US-Digital-Services-Playbook-Play-1) - how we complied with the US Digital Services Playbook starting from Play 1
+2. [US Digital Services Playbook Compliance guide](https://github.com/kpmg-agile/ca-pqvp/wiki/US-Digital-Services-Playbook-Play-1) - how we complied with the US Digital Services Playbook starting from Play 1
 3. [CalProc User guide](https://github.com/kpmg-agile/ca-pqvp/blob/master/user_guide.pdf) – a guide to the features and functionality for authorized users
 4. [CalProc Admin User guide](https://github.com/kpmg-agile/ca-pqvp/blob/master/admin_guide.pdf) – a guide to the features and functionality for admin users

 ## Bring the right people to the team.
 The first question we ask when faced with a client issue, request or challenge is “what people do we need to help us understand and surround this?”
 At KPMG, we are able to draw on a deep bench and a global network of skilled professionals to help us tackle even the most complex of challenges.

 After analyzing the prototype requirements, we identified the [roles](https://github.com/kpmg-agile/ca-pqvp/wiki/Roles-&-Responsibilities) and the best people to lead and develop the prototype.
-We assigned and empowered a product manager, a Scrum Master, architects, designers and developers.
-We mapped the product manager role to our Scrum “Product Owner” role.
+We assigned and empowered a product manager, an Agile Coach , architects, designers and developers.
 We also identified staff to act as “users” and “stakeholders” of the solution, to provide us with feedback throughout the project.

 ## Create a product vision.
 Kick off!